 Over the past decade, jurisdictions throughout California have seen a significant increase in the unauthorized camping and storage of personal property both on public and private land.
 This proliferation of unauthorized camping and storage of property has brought with it social, economic, and environmental concerns along with public health and safety issues.
-In Sonoma County, the increase in unauthorized camping has led to the development of large-scale encampments, multiple fires and fire hazards, public health and safety concerns, the inability to use or access public property for its intended purpose, biological hazards and environmental harm, public disposal of waste and the accumulation of large amounts of debris and garbage, investment of County funds toward significant encampment cleanup and environmental remediation costs, and other general public health and safety concerns.
+In Sonoma County, even after multiple Board of Supervisors investments to expand emergency shelter, the increase in unauthorized camping has led to the development of large-scale encampments, multiple fires and fire hazards, public health and safety concerns, the inability to use or access public property for its intended purpose, biological hazards and environmental harm, public disposal of waste and the accumulation of large amounts of debris and garbage.
+Most of the listed outcomes have resulted in the investment of County funds toward significant encampment cleanup and environmental remediation costs, as well as to address other general public health and safety concerns.